(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 Slowly but surely, after the NATO Summit's stated solidarity with the United States, European leaders have begun to voice some concern about US retaliation plans.
 The concern is not explicitly stated, but between the lines it is clear.
 Today, Friday, the EU's top leaders meet to coordinate their views on counter-reactions to the terrorist attack.

-French President Jaques Chirac, but also British Foreign Secretary Tony Blair, are among those who in the past week have supplemented the statements of support with warning undertones.
-Mr Blair has taken on the role of co-ordinator in order to gather support for an international anti-terrorism network, but the British government has made it clear, according to the United States, that no power of attorney has been issued to the United States.
-On Tuesday, Wednesday and Thursday, he met the heads of state in Berlin, Paris and Washington respectively.
+French President Jaques Chirac, but also Britain's Foreign Minister Tony Blair, are among those who last week have supplemented the declarations of support with cautionary undertones.
+Blair has taken on the self-proclaimed role of coordinator for gathering support for an international anti-terrorism network, but the UK government has made it clear that no blanket authorization has been printed for the United States.
+On Tuesday, Wednesday and Thursday he met the heads of state in Berlin, Paris and Washington respectively.
 But even though German Chancellor Gerhard Schröder and France's President Jaques Chirac support the US's right to retaliate and the anti-terror alliance, there is an underlying concern about an escalation of the conflict.